 A field plot tour will be conducted in the summer of 2021 unless drought impacts continue into growing season and delay until 2022.
 Final results will be summarized at the completion of the last cropping year, distributed and presented as a pdf or PowerPoint.

-No results.
+No results in 2021.
 The crop dried up.
 Should have data from the 2022 crop.

 Educational & Outreach Activities